 Visually, Bad Taste is so over-the-top it achieves a unique level of surreal slapstick.
 It is like a Roadrunner cartoon in live-action.
 One character falls off a cliff, losing half his brains and then spends the rest of the film scooping up others brains to put in, although problems are then presented with a loose flap in his skull that has a habit of falling open and losing them all over again.
 When the same character comes bursting in through a wall, he leaves the outline of a figure holding a chainsaw in his wake.
 Later he chainsaws his way down through the insides of the lead alien to emerge at the other end to announce: Ive been born again.
 A bazooka shell fired at a house goes not only in through one wall but out the other side to detonate a nonchalantly grazing sheep.
 The level of invention that has gone into all of this is both perverse in design and wholly ingenious in execution.
 Peter Jacksons homemade makeup effects are more ingenious and convincing than many presented in films with big budgets.

 Peter Jackson went on to make two other entries that were equally ingenious and inventive in the low-budget splatter stakes Meet the Feebles (1990), a perverted spoof of The Muppet Show (1977-81), and the zombie comedy Braindead/Deadalive (1992).
 Jackson next graduated to the critically acclaimed Heavenly Creatures (1994) about two true-life New Zealand schoolgirl murderers and the disappointing ghost comedy The Frighteners (1996).
 He then conducted his epic adaptation of the Lord of the Rings trilogy with The Lord of the Rings: The Fellowship of the Ring (2001), The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003), followed by his remake of King Kong (2005), The Lovely Bones (2009), The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
-Jackson has also produced District 9 (2009) and The Adventures of Tintin (2011).
+Jackson has also produced District 9 (2009), The Adventures of Tintin (2011) and the upcoming Mortal Engines (2018).
 It is certainly hard to believe from watching such a gungy, seat of the pants splatter film like Bad Taste that you were watching the work of someone who would later rank in the lists of the most powerful directors in Hollywood.

 Strange and interesting piece of trivia about Bad Taste: the films poster art features one of the aliens giving the finger.
 In the USA, this was considered too offensive and the poster was repainted so that the alien now has two fingers raised in the peace sign.
 Only in America!